Thicker than Water (1935 film): Plot

 Stan and Ollie find themselves tasked with washing dishes by Ollie's wife, initiating a series of mishaps.
-Stan's overly generous application of liquid detergent results in an excessively thick washing solution, leading to further complications as Ollie attempts to handle the dishes.
-Their interaction with James Finlayson, who arrives to collect payment for furniture, devolves into a convoluted dialogue regarding monetary exchanges.
+Stan's overly generous application of liquid detergent results in an excessively thick washing solution, leading to further complications as Ollie attempts to wash the dishes.
+James Finlayson's character then arrives to collect payment for some furniture.
+Stan, Ollie and Mrs. Hardy embark on a convoluted argument about "the money that you gave to him, to give to me to pay him".

-In a bid to resolve the situation, Ollie withdraws their savings to purchase furniture, inadvertently squandering the majority of the funds on a grandfather clock at an auction, only for it to be destroyed shortly thereafter.
-Facing the repercussions at home, Ollie becomes the victim of a frying pan assault by his wife, resulting in serious injuries requiring a hospital visit.
+In a bid to resolve the situation, Ollie withdraws his and his wife's savings to purchase the furniture outright, but inadvertently squanders most of the money on a grandfather clock at an auction, only for it to be destroyed as he and Stan are transporting it home.
+As a result of this, Ollie is beaten by his wife with a frying pan, resulting in serious injuries requiring a hospital visit.

-The doctor enlists Stan as an unwilling blood donor for Ollie's transfusion, leading to a series of comical errors with the blood transfusion equipment.
-The machine malfunctions, causing an exchange of blood between the two, ultimately culminating in the machine's explosion.
-Upon exiting the hospital, Stan and Ollie discover that their physical appearances have been interchanged, prompting them to engage in humorous imitations of each other's mannerisms.
-Their departure from the hospital is punctuated by the characters comically embodying each other's identities, including vocal mannerisms and signature catchphrases.
+The doctor enlists Stan as an unwilling blood donor for Ollie's transfusion, leading to a series of comical errors with the equipment.
+The machine malfunctions, causing several back-and-forth exchanges of blood between the two, ultimately culminating in the machine's explosion.
+When they leave the hospital, Stan and Ollie discover that their physical appearances have been interchanged, prompting them to engage in imitations of each other's mannerisms, comically embodying each other's identities, including voices and signature catchphrases.